-(1) The court shall decide on the suspension of a main hearing and on its interruption pursuant to section 229 (2).
-The presiding judge shall be competent to order brief interruptions.

-- (2) An impediment to defence counsel's appearance shall, without prejudice to the provision in section 145, not entitle the defendant to request suspension of the hearing. - (3) If the time limit set in accordance with section 217 (1) has not been complied with, the presiding judge shall inform the defendant of his right to request suspension of the hearing.
+- (1) The decision to suspend a main hearing or to interrupt a main hearing pursuant to section 229 (2) is given by the court.
+The presiding judge is competent to order brief interruptions. - (2) Notwithstanding section 145, if defence counsel is hindered from appearing, this does not entitle the defendant to request the suspension of the hearing. - (3) If the time limit set in accordance with section 217 (1) has not been complied with, the presiding judge is, as a rule, to inform the defendant of the right to request suspension of the hearing.